Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Semmes, Paul Jones (1815-1863) to Emily J. Semmes
+Semmes, Paul Jones, 1815-1863 to Emily J. Semmes

-Gilder Lehrman Collection #: GLC00442 Author/Creator: Semmes, Paul Jones (1815-1863) Place Written: Winchester, Virginia Type: Autograph letter signed Date: 29 October 1862 Pagination: 4 p. ; 24.8 x 19.8 cm.
-Order a Copy
+Gilder Lehrman Collection #: GLC00442 Author/Creator: Semmes, Paul Jones, 1815-1863 Place Written: Winchester, Virginia Type: Autograph letter signed Date: October 29, 1862 Pagination: 4 p. : Height: 24.8 cm, Width: 19.8 cm Order a Copy

 Advises his wife on how to address letters to him and tells her she must not write anything that will attract the attention of the Yankees, should they intercept the letters.
 Refers to his previous letter (possibly GLC00175).
 Discusses mail communication, personal items, and their daughters' music education.
 Hopes to get a leave this winter to visit them in Arkansas.
-Comments on selling their slaves, "...negroes bring large prices throughout nearly all of the Cotton States...of course, they would not sell very high in districts [owned?] by the Yankey..."
+Comments on selling their enslaved individuals, "...negroes bring large prices throughout nearly all of the Cotton States...of course, they would not sell very high in districts [owned?] by the Yankey..."
 Is anxious to hear from the plantation and wonders why Mr. Dye (possibly the overseer) has not written.
 Laments their separation, "I look forward to our long separation with sadness ...
 I am not happy, when long separated from my family ..."
-Signed with initials on page one.
+Signed with initials on page 1.
 Written from camp seven miles from Winchester, Virginia.
 On blue lined paper.
-See GLC00175 dated 21 October 1862 for further information.
+See GLC00175 dated October 21, 1862 for further information.

 Semmes, Paul Jones, 1815-1863